BRL-CAD/brlcad/src/other/perplex/README.txt

 mbo_getopt.cpp and mbo_getopt.h are in the Public Domain, written by Marcus Boerger.

-scanner.re and scanner_template.c include code taken from the flex project, and are released under a BSD License with joint copyright held by the U.S.
+scanner.re and perplex_template.c include code taken from the flex project, and are released under a BSD License with joint copyright held by the U.S.
 Government and The Regents of the University of California.